-However, the cosmological constant plays an important role in the mechanism of cosmic inflation.
-Thus, its value must be fixed to be large at a sub-Planckian scales.
-Therefore, renormalization conditions must be chosen very accurately in order to solve the hierarchy problem created by the discrepancy between theory and observation.
-In other words, the running cosmological constant has to be scaled down from high to low energies which cannot be done straightforwardly in the framework of conventional perturbative renormalization.
-As an example, a nonperturbative, i.e., Wilson's RG approach has been used in \cite{Ru2020} to study the RG evolution in the presence of compact extra dimensions and as a consequence, the studied parameters can be substantially reduced to be comparable with observational values.
-Nevertheless, the nonperturbative RG approach has its own drawbacks, the evolution of the constant (i.e., field-independent) term is problematic due to the construction of the method.
+Thus, in the functional renormalization group (FRG) treatment of gravity, one sees that the cosmological constant corresponds to a relevant direction.
+It means, there is no cosmological constant problem in the nonperturbative treatment of gravity; it is a free parameter to be fixed by observations.
+However, let us note that one has to distinguish between the RG scale $k$ and the observational scale, which we denote as $p$.
+One should compute the physical limit $k\to 0$ by the RG method first and then compute observables using the full quantum effective action.
+Unfortunately, this is not yet possible in reasonable approximations, so, one has a qualitative understanding of the implications of asymptotically safe gravity, assuming that the artificial flow with $k$ is a good approximation to the physical flow with respect to the physical momentum $p$, which one can extract from the effective action in the limit $k \to 0$.
+The flow generated by the FRG equation can be analysed in regard to the question of whether it allows trajectories that are compatible with the observational constraints on the parameters of the action, since it is related to the $k$-flow and not to the $p$-flow.
+In principle, the effective action, in the limit $k \to 0$, has infinitely many parameters, but only $N$ of these parameters (those associated with the $N$ relevant directions of the non-Gaussian UV fixed point) must be fixed using $N$ experimental inputs.